SaraMisajlovska/TaskPlanning-New/README.md

 # TaskPlanning
-Full-stack web application using SpringBoot and React.js for task planning
+Full-stack dockerized web application with SpringBoot (RESTful Web Services) on backend and React.js on frontend for task management and planning using DHTMLX UI library with the React JS Gantt Chart.